This is an introductory guide to digital security for the family and friends who've asked what a password manager is.

 - Check out MySudo and Privacy.
 MySudo provides phone numbers via an app with plans starting at $0.99/month.
 These are really great for using on dating apps, food delivery apps, or any other time when you may not want to give out your personal number (because your personal phone number is being used as a password reset option or as a form of multifactor authentication).
 They also provide virtual debit cards (though Privacy offers better virtual card options for free).
 Think of this as the online version of paying with pre-paid Visa cards.
 You can have a unique debit card number for every single purchase online so you don't have to worry the next time a vendor gets breached and credit card details are stolen.

 - Finally, be careful online.
 Be wary of clicking links from unknown senders (in strange social media requests, texts, or emails), avoid running programs like Adobe Flash (which is notoriously insecure), and avoid websites which might give you malware (adult video streaming sites are often loaded with malicious content, as are free streaming or download sites).
-Think before you click!
+If you need to access the link in an email (such as an alert from your bank or social media accounts), navigate to the app or website directly, rather than clicking the link in the email.

 At the end of the day, don’t overthink it.